To understand JD Vance, you need to meet the “TheoBros”

 But unlike more mainstream conservatives, Sauvé does not even pretend to champion the idea of a Judeo-Christian nation.
 He posted in July, “[O]ur political system is heavily influenced by Jews who reject Christ and embrace all manner of evils.”

 An even more well-connected Wilson emulator is Josh Abbotoy, executive director of American Reformer and managing partner of a venture capital fund and real estate firm called New Founding.
 A former fellow of the right-wing think tank the Claremont Institute, Abbotoy reported that he recently participated in a Project 2025 presidential transition “strategic planning session” hosted by the right-wing think tank the Heritage Foundation.
-Bucks County Beacon reporter Jennifer Cohn revealed American Reformer was funded in part by venture capitalist Chris Buskirk.
+Bucks County Beacon reporter Jennifer Cohn revealed venture capitalist Chris Buskirk was listed as the editor and publisher.
 In 2022, Buskirk co-founded the Rockbridge Network, a collection of powerful Trump donors including Catholic judicial kingmaker Leonard Leo and Silicon Valley billionaire Peter Thiel.
 Another co-founder of the Rockbridge Network?
 None other than JD Vance.

 Thiel, Vance’s mentor and former employer, is also a major funder of the National Conservatism movement.
 Obsessed with global birthrates, Thiel spent $10 million on his protégé’s successful 2022 Senate campaign.
 In July, shortly after Trump had announced Vance as his running mate, Cohn surfaced a tweet by New Founding’s network director, Josh Clemans: a photo of Vance with several New Founding staffers.
 The caption read “Our guy.”